Sanil14/dWhistle/README.md

 ## **Inspiration** :mechanical_arm:
-- Providing confidentiality .
+- Providing confidentiality.
 A whistleblowing platform provides a confidential service that allows employees to draw attention to any issues that they feel are inappropriate for the workplace.
-- We built a platform on the ethereum blockchain, seeking to create a decentralised platform.
+- We built a platform on the ethereum blockchain, seeking to create a decentralized platform.
 The user's " POSTS " will virtually remain anonymous to anybody reading the information.

 ## **What it does** :gear:
-- DWHISTLE is a decentralised application that can operate autonomously, through the use of smart contracts, that runs on a decentralized computing, blockchain system (ETHEREUM BLOCKCHAIN) .
+- DWHISTLE is a decentralized application that can operate autonomously, through the use of smart contracts, that runs on a decentralized computing, blockchain system (ETHEREUM BLOCKCHAIN) .
 - It's a platform where anyone can report (" POST ") information or activity within a private, public, or government organisation that's deemed illegal, immoral, illicit, unsafe, fraud, or misuse of taxpayer funds.

 ## **How we built it**